LedgerHQ/ledger-vscode-extension/README.md

 ## Release Notes

+## 0.5.1

+* Fix bugs introduced in 0.5.0 :
+  * "dependsOn" task execution string was missing when generating tasks.
+  * When one app detection failed, it prevented any app in the workspace to be detected afterwards.
+  * Extension update was not triggered properly when selecting app through the quick pick menu.

 ## 0.5.0

 * New setting to allow / deny device operations on Nano X (denied by default).